AndesPooh258/PlaNET/README.md

   }
 }
 ```
 Step 7.
-Replace "app/google-services.json" with the JSON file downloaded in the last step <br/>
+Put the JSON file downloaded in the directory "app" (the file is now at "app/google-services.json")<br/>
 Step 8.
 In Android Studio click "Build > Build Bundles(s) / APK(s) > Build APK(s)" <br/>
 Step 9.
 The software executable file is in "app/build/outputs/apk/debug/app-debug.apk" <br/>